jwatki8/Capstone-3/README.md

 2. There are a good amount of negative correlation between the variables because the different variables are what make each wine distinct.
 3. Most of our data is categorical in some way and need a dummy variable to be created for predictive purposes.
 4. We have a mixture of wine data and user rating data that will serve as a good base for creating an accurate recommender system.

+## 4. Modelings
+Since our recommender system will be based on user ratings of wine, I started by parsing out the user id, wine id and rating.
+From there I created the surprise data set to cross-validate our models on as well as create an anti-set to run predictions on later.
+The models I tested on the data were as follows:

+- Normal Predictor model
+- SVD Model
+- KNNWithMeans
+- KNNBaseline

+I started with a Normal Predictor model to examine a baseline RMSE for our dataset.
+As expected our mean RMSE (0.906) is fairly high for a rating scale of 1-5.
+The SVD model gives us a much better mean RMSE of 0.488. - The KNNWithMeans model has a higher mean RMSE than the previous model.
+The test time is also much longer than the both of the previous models.
+The KNNBaseline model seems to have the best mean RMSE at 0.486.
+It also has the longest mean fit and test time of all of the models.
+From the results outputted from testing different models on the data, I moved forward with fine tuning and applying both the KNNBaseline model as well as the SVD model.
+Even though the KNNBaseline model technically has the best mean RMSE, The SVD model has an RMSE that is very close and also would save a lot of test and fit time.
+I think it would be worth comparing the predictions for both models to find out if we can save time in the long run.
+First let’s run a grid search for the best hyperparameters for our KNNBaseline Model.